Far Away (play): Theme

-Reception
+Reception and legacy

 Critical reception

 Matt Wolf of Variety wrote that the final scene of Far Away has "an authorial vision veering not so much toward the absurdist as the absurd", criticizing the "didactic display of societal ills [...]
 There's enough latent foreboding in every second of Daldry's production not to need such thesis-mongering".
 Charles Isherwood of the same magazine asserted that the play is "a small, oblique masterwork", praising Churchill's "acute sensitivity to human suffering, her audacious imagination and her increasing economy of means. [...] its scenes are like little pieces of a puzzle you fondle with distracted fascination until suddenly, terribly, they fit together".
 Isherwood interpreted the play as a "reminder that the comforting narratives of good and evil that are often retailed by figures of authority [...] can be fairy tales concocted to mask darker truths.
 And belief in them [...] can have terrible repercussions".
 The Guardian's Michael Billington gave the play four out of five stars, praising the first scene highly but writing that "the journey from the farmhouse reality of the first scene to the cosmic chaos of the last is too swift [...]
 Churchill's best effects are achieved through the sudden injection of shock words that set off seismic disturbances."
+In 2014 Billington listed the play as one of the five greatest theatrical works of dystopian drama, arguing that "even if there is something abrupt about the transition from political brutalism to natural disorder, the play defiantly endures."

 Michael Phillips of the Chicago Tribune wrote in 2004 that the work is "a two-thirds masterpiece [...]
 Moving from mundane realism to ham-handed surrealism, 'Far Away' undercuts its own eerie effectiveness."
 In 2006, The Independent's Paul Taylor praised the play as one of the best dramas of the new millennium, and argued that it "comprises three linked profound ponderings upon politics and the relationship between the private life of the individual and harrowing universal chaos. [...]
 One of the remarkable features of Far Away is that it captures so much of what is mad and rigorously regrettable in our insane global polity while steadfastly refusing to refer to topical issues."
 It was later listed among the 40 best plays of all time in the same publication, with Taylor arguing that Churchill "[finds] a brilliantly absurdist way of attacking the pernicious myth that there is a simple divide between virtue and evil, 'them' and 'us'.
 A sliver of genius."